Laminate Flooring Cost

 This, in turn, will make the entire floor feel more authentic and can help to mimic even tile and stone to a higher level of quality.

-This option will, unlike embossing, increase the over price of your flooring.
-As a good rule of thumb, it is always best to expect a 10% – 15% increase in the price.
+This option will, unlike embossing, increase the overall price of your flooring.
+As a good rule of thumb, it is always best to expect a 10% to 15% increase in the price.

-For example: For a floor measuring 15m², which will normally cost around £240, will cost around £270 when using registered emboss finishes.
+For example: For a floor measuring 15m², which will normally cost around £330, will cost around £375 to £400 when using a registered embossed finish.

 Hand Scraped Laminate Cost